xyzzyestudioweb/gutenberg-blocks/README.md

 ## Contributing

 You are welcome to contribute with this project.
 You can create a fork from [this repository](https://github.com/adrianahdez/gutenberg-blocks) and send PRs or open issues [here](https://github.com/adrianahdez/gutenberg-blocks/issues).

+## License

+WordPress is free software, and is released under the terms of the GNU General Public License version 2 or (at your option) any later version.

 ## Changelog